ssifu/ssifu/README.md

 ## Hi there 👋

 My name is Samiul Baree Sifat.
 I graduated from Khulna University of Engineering & Technology.
 I am currently working as a System Engineer at bKash Limited where I work with distributed databases.
 I am currently learning about distributed databases and administration and maintenance of them.
+I like to explore and learn different programming concepts and methodologies in my free time.
+That's why I enrolled in a program where I can learn and interact with the experienced community to learn more about different backend concepts.

 ## 🔭 Some of my project links are: